+‘How to break a lease?’ is often a question where the answer can vary wildly from case to case.
 Sometimes tenants will end a lease early, and sometimes you will need to end your tenant’s lease early – whether because you are wishing to sell or for another reason that does not meet the grounds for sufficient cause (like the tenant being in breach of the agreement by rent arrears or damage to your property).

-Whatever the reason, if a tenant or an owner wishes to end a tenancy agreement before the end date without due cause this is called breaching of an agreement, or breaking a lease.
+Whatever the reason, if a tenant or an owner wishes to end a tenancy agreement before the end date without due cause this is called breaching of an agreement or breaking a lease.

 Note: A tenancy agreement is legally binding, and if a lease is broken it is likely that compensation will need to be paid.

-If you are going through the process of ending a lease early, or seeking to end a lease early for your tenant then please call us for advice and guidance on this process.
+If you are going through the process of ending a lease early or seeking to end a lease early for your tenant then please call us for advice and guidance on this process.
 Call us on (07) 3188 7651 or get in touch with us online and we will call you back.

-Terminating a lease – Laws & Regulations
+How to Terminate a Lease – Laws & Regulations

 My tenant wants to end their lease

-If your tenant wishes to end their lease then they will need to inform the property manager or you as the owner of their intention.
+If your tenant wishes to end their lease, then they will need to inform the property manager or you as the owner of their intention.
 The tenant may be required to pay:

-- Reasonable re-letting cost (ordinarily the letting fee of one week’s rent plus gst)
+- Reasonable re-letting cost (ordinarily the letting fee of one week’s rent plus GST)

 - Any advertising costs associated with re-letting the property